-This chapter is the longest and most demanding in the book, a synthesis of archaeological, geophysical, anthropological, biological, and historic data with 29 years of observations of plant behavior in recovery.
-It presents many new ideas that are unfamiliar to the academic community primarily because of a fraud (discovered while researching the background history for this project) in the editing and publication of the first explorers' account.
+This chapter is the longest and most demanding in the book, a synthesis of archaeological, geophysical, anthropological, biological, and historic data with 30 years of observations of plant behavior in recovery.
+It presents many new ideas that are unfamiliar to the academic community primarily because of a fraud in the editing and publication of the first explorers' account that was discovered while researching this history chapter.
 The consequences of the corrected record are published only here, due to the cost of peer review and academic publishing.
-It is best read in three sittings of about 25pp each (the remaining 20pp are references).
+It is best read in three sittings of about 25pp each (the remaining 11pp are references).

-WILDERGARTEN 6.0
+WILDERGARTEN 6.1